Alfred D. Starbird: Nuclear weapons

 On July 17, 1946, Starbird was posted to Hawaii as the deputy chief of staff of United States Army Pacific.
 He was then seconded to Joint Task Force 7, a special force formed for the Operation Sandstone nuclear tests at Eniwetok Atoll in the Pacific in 1948.
 His appointment as a colonel in the Army of the United States was terminated on June 30, 1947, and he reverted to his permanent rank of captain.
 He was promoted to major in the Corps of Engineers on July 15, 1948.
 On April 1, 1949, he returned to Washington, D.C., where he worked for a year with the Weapons Systems Evaluation Group.
+Starbird did not complete the professional education typical of senior officers, but based on his World War II experience, he received equivalent credit for attending the Armed Forces Staff College.

 Starbird joined the Supreme Headquarters Allied Powers Europe in Paris when it was formed in 1951.
 He then returned to Washington, D.C., for a two-year tour in the Office of the Chief of Engineers.
 He was promoted to brigadier general in 1955.
 From 1955 to 1961, he was Director of Military Applications of the Atomic Energy Commission.
 At this time, great technical progress was being made in nuclear weapons technology, and atomic bombs and hydrogen bombs were coming into service in large numbers.
 He wrote voluminous reports on complex, technical issues.
 He advised the Atomic Energy Commission on nuclear disarmament issues, and a proposed moratorium on nuclear testing, and warned the Commission about the amount of fallout that could be expected from the Operation Hardtack I nuclear tests, and recommended the use of underground nuclear weapons testing.

 In 1961, Starbird returned to duty with the Corps of Engineers as chief engineer of the North Pacific Division, supervising large military and civil construction projects in Portland, Oregon.
 In December 1961, he was suddenly ordered to take command of Joint Task Force 8 and conduct the Operation Dominic series of nuclear tests.
 For this, he was awarded an oak leaf cluster to his Distinguished Service Medal.
 His citation read:

 The success and productivity of this most complex and urgent program transcended all previous efforts in the history of United States nuclear testing and significantly enhanced the security of the nation and the free world.